awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 To create EFS resources such as a file system and access points, a user must have AWS Identity and Access Management \(IAM\) permissions for the corresponding API action and resource\.

 You can perform any Amazon EFS operations using your AWS account root user credentials, but using root user credentials is not recommended\.
 We recommend that you create IAM users in your account, and grant them permissions for Amazon EFS actions with user policies\.
 You can also use roles to grant cross\-account permissions\.
 Amazon Elastic File System also uses an AWS IAM service\-linked role that includes permissions required to call other AWS services on your behalf\.
-For more information about managing permissions for the API actions, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.
+For more information about managing permissions for the API actions, see [Identity and access management for Amazon EFS](auth-and-access-control.md)\.

 ## Configuration options when creating a file system<a name="creating-using-create-fs-part1"></a>